 SDLC consists of several phases, each with its specific goals and activities.
 These phases include:

-1. Requirement Gathering and Analysis
+2. Requirement Gathering and Analysis

-The first phase of SDLC, requirement gathering and analysis involves collecting essential information from the customer to fully understand the project’s scope and objectives.
+The subsequent phase of SDLC, requirement gathering and analysis involves collecting essential information from the customer to fully understand the project’s scope and objectives.
 This phase ensures that project requirements are clear and unambiguous.

 Business analysts and project managers engage in meetings with the customer to determine what the software should accomplish, who the end-users are, and the purpose of the product.
 The goal is to create a comprehensive Software Requirement Specification (SRS) document that serves as a reference throughout the project’s lifecycle.

-2. Design
+3. Design

-3. Implementation or Coding
+4. Implementation or Coding

 Once the design phase is completed, developers start writing the actual source code for the software.
 This phase translates the design specifications into a functional product.
 All components and features of the program are developed during this stage, adhering to the design guidelines.

-4. Testing
+5. Testing

 Testing is a critical phase of SDLC that begins after coding.
 Rigorous testing is conducted to identify and rectify any defects or issues within the program.
 A variety of testing methods and techniques are used to ensure that the software functions correctly.
 The Software Requirement Specification document serves as a reference to ensure that the program meets the customer’s expectations and standards.

-5. Deployment
+6. Deployment

 After successful testing and approval, the program is ready for deployment.
 It is either moved to the production environment directly or undergoes User Acceptance Testing (UAT), depending on customer expectations.
 UAT involves replicating the production environment and inviting both the customer and development team to test the software thoroughly.
 Once approved, the software is deployed to the live environment, making it accessible to end-users.

-6. Maintenance
+7. Maintenance

 The maintenance phase of SDLC focuses on continuous support, updates, and improvements to the software.
 Any issues that arise in the production environment are addressed promptly.
 Developers also implement enhancements and new features as needed to keep the software up-to-date and aligned with changing requirements.